-ASIC is principally responsible for the enforcement of the Corporations Act 2001 (Corporations Act) which regulates the conduct and disclosure obligations of financial services providers (including superannuation trustees that hold an Australian financial services (AFS) licence).
+ASIC is the regulator responsible for the Corporations Act 2001 and the ASIC Act 2001.
+These acts regulate the conduct and disclosure obligations of financial services providers (including superannuation trustees).

 ASIC’s role in superannuation includes:

-Co-regulators of the superannuation industry are APRA and the ATO, with ASIC and APRA being principally responsible for the supervision of the Corporations Act 2001 and the Superannuation Industry (Supervision) Act 1993 respectively.
+ASIC and APRA are primarily responsible for the supervision of the Corporations Act 2001 and the Superannuation Industry (Supervision) Act 1993 respectively.
 The ATO has a regulatory role in relation to self-managed superannuation funds (SMSFs).
 Super funds also have important reporting and administrative obligations to the ATO.

-ASIC has a memorandum of understanding in place with both ATO and APRA to help facilitate the exchange of information, where appropriate, between the regulators.
+ASIC has a memorandum of understanding in place with both ATO and APRA to help facilitate the exchange of information between the regulators.